rkevin-arch/ECS189M/README.md

 For the list of challenges, you can look [here](lectures/challenges.md).

+I have spent some time porting all the challenges over to my [private server](https://photon.rkevin.dev), so if you want to continue trying out the challenges, you can!
+I put it together hastily, so let me know if there are technical issues so I can fix it.

 # Table of Contents
 1. [Directory structure](#directory-structure)
 2. [Creating your own challenges](#creating-your-own-challenges)